skifli/hackpad/README.md

 The BOM can be found in [`/bom.csv`](bom.csv).
 Since this is my first ever hardware project, I decided to go for some products that were easier to find footprints / symbols in KiCad for.
 With hindsight, spending the amount of money I now have to on a nice! nano v2 or nice!view (which I landed on because I chose the nice! nano v2) isn't really necessary.
 So, in future projects I'll choose other, cheaper components - but for this one I've already designed the PCB etc, and was very new to this whole world of design, and so decided to go with components that I was more confident with.

 The Seeed Studio XIAO RP2040 didn't have enough GPIO anyway since I needed a 4x4 key matrix (so 8 pins), 4 other GPIO for the 2 rotary encoders, and the screen pins.
 Now, unfortunately this does mean the price is way over $150.
 This is in part because I also forgot Hackclub operates in USD and so was sure I would be in price range until 2 days ago, at which point I had a heart attack 😭.
 I'll try to cover the rest myself... not really sure how that'll go because I need to buy solder and other stuff since this is my first hardware project (which is already a lot of money), but we'll see...
 I'm not sure if Hackclub has a thing with JLCPCB for cheaper PCBs but if so that would reduce the total cost, although it might still be just over $150.

+## Software

+Will be added once the physical components are received and assembled, as I don't want to start writing code and then find out it doesn't work because I accidentally used libraries for different components, or something similar to that.

 ---
 <sub>Thanks to [Hackclub](https://hackclub.com) for such an amazing opportunity - this project was made by [@skifli](https://github.com/skifli) with 🩷, under the [MIT License](LICENSE).</sub>